 As a trader, the last thing you want to do after securing those hard-earned profits is waiting around until you can get your hands on them.
-So, in this guide, we’ll take a look at how you can withdraw your money from Plus500 and some key information you need to be aware of.
+So, in this guide, we’ll take a look at the basics of Plus500 withdrawal process and some key information you need to be aware of.

 Here's how to withdraw money from Plus500:

 Once you've completed these steps, a pop-up window will appear informing you that your withdrawal request was submitted successfully.
 Once you've opened a withdrawal request, it will go through several stages:

 You can check the status of your withdrawal in ‘Monetary History’ section of your account:

 If you're looking for a broker with quicker withdrawals, we recommend opening an account with one of our favourite brokers.
 From instant processing times to e-Wallet transfers within just one business day, these brokers are a great alternative if you want to get your money quicker in a pinch.

 Plus500 offers several withdrawal methods to choose from.
 You can make a withdrawal by:

 You'll notice that Plus500 provides the minimum withdrawal amount for each method.